aosabook/500lines/objmodel/chapter.md

     assert p3.map is not p1.map
     assert p3.map.attrs == {"x": 0, "z": 1}
 ````

+TODO (debo): Your previous tests were very black-box, whereas this one feels
+more white-box.
+This may be interesting to explore / discuss a bit.
+No worries
+if you'd rather not, it was just a thought I had.

 The ``attrs`` attribute of the map of ``p1`` describes the layout of the
 instance as having two attributes ``"x"`` and ``"y"`` which are stored at